 Career Track Approach

 At the undergraduate stage, our approach is to expose candidates to various career opportunities.
 Attendees are required to participate in the entire forum from.

-Separate from becoming a member of the JumpStart Network, some opportunities are structured by “invitation only”.
+Separate from becoming a member of the JumpStart Network, some opportunities are structured as “invitation only”.
 Our diversity forums are an example of that, so candidates seeking admission must complete an application by a specific deadline.
 The application process can take less than 30 minutes for applicants to establish a profile and provide context your career aspiration.

 Academic Supportive Details Required

-A completed application to JumpStart includes an academic profile specific to undergraduate and graduate information as applicable.
+A completed application to JumpStart includes an academic profile specific to undergraduate and graduate information, as applicable.
 Additionally, applicants may need to provide pre-college (i.e. SAT, ACT) or pre-graduate (i.e. GMAT, GRE) test scores.
 Additionally, we will need proof of current or future matriculation at your academic institution.

 The number of admitted candidates to our forums will vary, but there is fixed capacity ranging from 75-200 attendees.
 Our committee reviews applications and decisions are communicated on a rolling basis as well.
 Decisions include some applicants being directly admitted, put on the waitlist, or denied admission.

-To best prepare you for the diversity forum, we have several webinars hosted by JumpStart with our alumni and with corporate partners.
+To best prepare you for the diversity forum, we have several webinars hosted by JumpStart with our alumni and corporate partners.
 Webinars are invite-only to those who complete an application to our forum.